Team + Mission

 Certain devices have the ability to connect to our Private network.
 Learn about the networks and which devices are supported.
 If you’re on the 'LinkNYC Free Wi-Fi' network, always look for the secure lock symbol on your browser bar if you are transmitting any sensitive information, as you would with any other public Wi-Fi network.

 Personal information stored by CityBridge is encrypted, which means the words that make up your email address are scrambled and cannot be read without a special key.

 Read more about safe browsing on public Wi-Fi here.

 Q. Do Links have cameras and what happens to the footage?

 There are two security cameras on each Link.
-Footage captured in the cameras is stored for no longer than seven days, unless the footage is necessary to investigate an incident.
+The cameras are turned off by default, and footage captured from any active cameras is stored for no longer than seven days unless the footage is necessary to investigate an incident.

 There is also a camera built into each Link tablet that could be used for video calls in the future.
 This camera is user-activated only.
 This camera will not activate automatically during phone calls, wayfinding, charging or accessing any tablet feature.
 Footage from the tablet camera is not stored.

 Q. When I charge my phone, is it possible to transfer data to or from a Link?

 No. Link’s USB outlet is connected to a power source only and cannot transfer data between your device and the Link.
 No information about your device is recorded when you use our USB charging outlets.